 SPF PermError: what it means and how to fix it

 Of all the results an SPF evaluation can return, the PermError is the most treacherous.
-It's neither a pass nor a fail: it's a permanent error meaning your record is impossible to evaluate correctly.
-To the receiving server, it's almost as if your SPF didn't exist — with, on top of that, a negative signal for DMARC.
-The trap is that your mail is perfectly legitimate; only your record is broken.
+It's neither a pass nor a fail: it's a permanent error meaning the record is impossible to evaluate correctly.
+To the receiving server, it's almost as if the SPF didn't exist — with, on top of that, a negative signal for DMARC.
+The trap is that the mail is perfectly legitimate; only the record is broken.
 This guide explains what a PermError really is, its main causes, and how to diagnose then fix each one.

 The possible results of an SPF evaluation

-To place the PermError, you need to know the seven results SPF can produce:
+Placing the PermError means knowing the seven results SPF can produce:

 pass— the IP is authorized.fail(hardfail) — the IP isn't authorized, clear signal (-all).softfail— probably not authorized, soft signal (~all).neutral— no position (?all).none— no SPF record at all.temperror— a temporary error (often a passing DNS glitch); to retry.permerror— a permanent error: the record is invalid or unevaluable.

 PermError and TempError are often confused.
-The distinction is crucial: a TempError usually resolves on its own (network, momentary DNS), whereas a PermError will never go away until you fix your record.
+The distinction is crucial: a TempError usually resolves on its own (network, momentary DNS), whereas a PermError will never go away until the record is fixed.

 Why a PermError is dangerous

-A PermError doesn't "block" your mail directly, but it strips your domain of all SPF protection and, above all, weighs on DMARC.
+A PermError doesn't "block" mail directly, but it strips the domain of all SPF protection and, above all, weighs on DMARC.
 For DMARC, an SPF in PermError neither aligns nor passes.
-If DKIM doesn't save the message, it fails DMARC — and depending on your policy (quarantine, reject), it goes to spam or gets refused.
-In other words: a broken record can send your own legitimate mail into the wall.
+If DKIM doesn't save the message, it fails DMARC — and depending on the policy in force (quarantine, reject), it goes to spam or gets refused.
+In other words: a broken record can send a domain's own legitimate mail into the wall.
 That's why a PermError gets fixed fast.

 Cause #1: too many DNS lookups